+Instruction 3 Hours per week

-Instruction Duration of SEE SEE CIE Credits 3 Hours per week 3 Hours 60 Marks 40 Marks 3
+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

-Prerequisites: Mathematics -1, Mathematics-3
+Prerequisites: Mathematics - 1, Mathematics - 3

 - 1. To introduce the concepts of continuous time and discrete time systems and analyse systems in complex frequency domain. - 2.
 To study sampling theorem and its applications. - 3.
 To elucidate the techniques of Laplace and Z- transforms and their applications on various systems